 So the next element is defining the “reason for being” or Raison d’etre.
-The reason for being (RfB) drives the identity into action.
-In an organization, the measurement of its reason for being is how the organization embraces its purpose and identity.
+The reason for being (RfB) drives the identity into action since it touches on our belief system and how we make decisions.
+In an organization, the measurement of its reason for being is how the organization embraces its purposeful existence and identity.
 An example of measurement could be how its consumer’s health index changed or how many targeted health programs were launched.
 I have asked many executives a simple question, “what does the company want to be when it grows up?”
 The question is meant to stimulate a response stating its reason for being.
 Yet, some executives get flustered by the question.
 Most executives can communicate their company’s identity, but their reason for being has not been fully shaped.
 It is a difficult question to answer and requires thoughtful effort.
 It is similar to, “Now that you know who you are, what are you going to do about it?”

 Employees have a difficult time embracing a new identity without knowing its reason for being.
+This gets into the questions of why we are here.
 With this, employees experience a sense of bewilderment and think, “Now what do I do with that?” as the new identity (set of values and beliefs) rolls out.
 If the old identity has been modified with new values and communicated, the culture’s foundation becomes unsettled and cultural implosion occurs leaving everyone trying to figure out what to do next.
 Even the identity comes into question.
 If executives modify the culture with a new identity and reason for being but do not “walk the talk” and lead by example, cultural implosion occurs as employees lose faith in their leaders.
 The new message becomes diluted.
 This is what I mean by a culture being fragile.
 It can be easily fractured if you do not manage the transformation carefully.
 It is not about changing processes and procedures; it is about modifying an organic, living thing in real time.

 Cultural Strength index